 There are several financial terms that may come along with a mortgage loan and homebuying situation, and one that some first-time buyers may not be familiar with is escrow.
 Put in place to protect both buyers and sellers, escrow refers to money held by a third party during a transaction that’s being negotiated or finalized.

-At Primary Residential Mortgage, we’re happy to go over escrow and any other financial basics you’re wondering about for any of our mortgage loans, from conventional loan types to FHA loans, VA loans and numerous others we offer to our clients.
+At Primary Residential Mortgage, we’re happy to go over escrow and any other financial basics you’re wondering about for any of our mortgage loans, from conventional loan types to FHA Loan, VA loans and numerous others we offer to our clients.
 In this multi-part blog series, we’ll break down everything you need to know about escrow during a homebuying situation, including the circumstances it’s used for, the terms you should know and several other important factors.

 As we noted above, escrow refers to any situation where a neutral third party holds money or valuables during a transaction.
 In cases of a home sale, the third party in question (more on who this party is later on in our series) will be holding sums of cash for at least one purpose.